Eros/Notion/README.md

 Some commands are currently disabled due to errors that I haven't gotten round to fixing yet.
 As of now there are currently two commands that are disabled.

-#### rps

-This provides a simple rock paper scissors game.

-Current issue > currently it uses emojis for the game input, all of the emojis currently work except the scissors one, this ends up breaking the bot and causes it to crash.

 #### chat

 This command hooks into the robomatic api as a chat api